meet our team

 Matt is Executive Director of the Breathe Collaborative and its communication platform, the Breathe Project, beginning in September 2016.
 From 2007 – 2016, he served as Program Director of Sustainable Pittsburgh where he created Pittsburgh’s sustainable business network, Champions for Sustainability, and its performance programs and networks.
 Matt has been teaching sustainability and environmental policy at Heinz College, Carnegie Mellon University, since 2008.
 He has published multiple peer-reviewed articles in sustainability, design and education and has co-authored “Ethical and Environmental Challenges to Engineering” with Michael E. Gorman and Patricia Werhane.
 Matt’s Ph.D. is in Systems Engineering from the University of Virginia.
 For the past 20 years, Matt has dedicated himself to creating and managing networks that transform systems for a sustainable, just, fair and hopeful future.
 He serves on the boards of Phipps Conservatory, and Pine Richland School District.

-Deb serves as the first Communications Manager of the Breathe Project where she is managing media, marketing and messaging for more than 36 environmental organizations in Southwestern Pennsylvania, Ohio and West Virginia who are members of the Breathe Collaborative.
+Deb serves as Director of Communications of the Breathe Project where she is managing media, marketing and messaging for more than 36 environmental organizations in Southwestern Pennsylvania, Ohio and West Virginia who are members of the Breathe Collaborative.
 She is an award-winning editor and journalist with more than 25 years of experience in print, radio and digital media.
 As a reporter, she specialized in environmental issues, business, technology and healthcare features.
 She was the founding associate editor of NEXTpittsburgh, a popular city-based publication, and a frequent contributor to Pittsburgh Magazine and Crain’s Pittsburgh.
 Her work has appeared in the Pittsburgh Post-Gazette, Fast Company, OZY, The Washington Post and Time-Life Books.
 Deb grew up in the suburbs of Philadelphia and has lived with her family in Mt.
 Lebanon for the past 20 years.

 Michele FettingProgram Manager